ANTHRO 1005 Introduction to Biological Anthropology: 4 semester hours

-ANTHRO 2134 Archaeology of The Inca, Aztec, And Maya: 3 semester hours
+ANTHRO 2134 Archaeology of The Inca, Aztec, and Maya: 3 semester hours

 Provides an overview of human social and cultural developments in Mesoamerica and Andean South America from the first settlements over 20,000 years ago to the Spanish conquest.
 Focuses on events leading to and including the establishment of Classic Mayan and Aztec societies, and discusses changes that led to what was perhaps the largest nation on earth for its time, the Inca.
-Satisfies the Cultural Diversity requirement.
+This course atisfies the Cultural Diversity requirement.

 ANTHRO 2150 Zombies, Vampires, and Monsters: The Supernatural in Popular Culture: 3 semester hours

 Beliefs in the unseen world are universal.
 Zombies, vampires, and monsters are all elements of the supernatural in popular culture that we can analyze to discover deeper meanings about what it means to be human.
 This course will also cover magic, witchcraft, ghosts, possession, exorcism, and other beliefs and practices that reveal the views that humans have about their place in the world.
 This course will use anthropological concepts to make the familiar strange, and the strange familiar.

 ANTHRO 2191 Special Topics in Non-Western Culture: 3 semester hours